- Denoted by

 - repetition operators or quantifiers are greedy, they will expand as much as possible in general:

-inblablabla <html> apsdpdapdapjaid <html> balabla
+<.+>matches<html> apsdpdapdapjaid </html>inblablabla <html> apsdpdapdapjaid <html> balabla

 - but if they need to satisfy the remainder of the regex, they will expand to a certain depth:

-inblablabla <html> apsdpdapdapjaid <html> balabla
+<.+?>matches<html>and</html>inblablabla <html> apsdpdapdapjaid <html> balabla

 - another solution, use negation:

-will do the same job
+<[^<>]+>will do the same job

 Backreferences:

-refers to first capturing group:([abc])=\1
+\1refers to first capturing group:([abc])=\1can matcha=a,b=b,c=c

-are all referring to the indexed capturing group
+\2\3are all referring to the indexed capturing group

 Name groups: